nishihere19/hexgrid-react/README.md

 :pushpin:Create a separate branch for any bug/feature with branch name: <grid/bug>

-:white_check_mark:Commit once a program is complete.
+:white_check_mark:Commit once a feature is done/a bug is fixed.

 :pencil2:Fetch for any changes in the original repo by creating an upstream using: